 Financial instruments that trade in markets that are not considered to be active but are valued based on quoted market prices, dealer quotations or alternative pricing sources supported by observable inputs are classified within level 2.
-These include over the counter derivatives and fixed income securities.
+These include over the counter derivatives, fixed interest securities and treasury bills.
 As level 2 investments include positions that are not traded in active markets and/or are subject to transfer restrictions, valuations may be adjusted to reflect illiquidity and/or non-transferability, which are generally based on available market information.

-(c) Fair value in an unquoted market (level 3)
+(c) Fair value in unquoted market (level 3)